johanley/postscript-notes/README.md

 which is then converted into a PDF file for the final output.**

-To produce a PDF file programmatically, there seem to be two basic choices:
+To produce a PDF file programmatically, there seem to be two basic choices :
-* the *direct* method: use a PDF library to generate a PDF file directly (this is probably more common)
+* the *direct* method : use a PDF library to generate a PDF file directly (this is probably more common)
-* the *indirect* method: generate PostScript code, and then convert it into a PDF file (using a tool such as [Ghostscript](https://www.ghostscript.com/) or Adobe Acrobat)
+* the *indirect* method : generate PostScript code, and then convert it into a PDF file (using a tool such as [Ghostscript](https://www.ghostscript.com/) or Adobe Acrobat)

 I have used both methods.
 In my experience, the indirect method using PostScript is more productive, and gives me feelings of increased power and control.